quintel/documentation/docs/main/battery-forecasting.md

 In the Energy Transition Model, electric batteries will charge and discharge whenever it is cost-effective for them to do so.
 These batteries are governed by a willingness-to-pay – the price they are willing to pay to store electricity – and a willingness-to-access – the price they are willing to accept for discharging stored energy.

 While this ensures that batteries will not charge and discharge in such a way as would result in a loss, fixed prices can be inflexible and unrealistic.
-For example, setting a price suitable for winter months when prices tend to be higher, may result in less behavior which is less suitable for the summer months.
+For example, setting a price suitable for winter months when prices tend to be higher, may result in behavior which is less suitable for the summer months.

 Batteries have an optional forecasting option.
 When enabled, the battery is no longer controlled by the market price of electricity, but will instead forecast the electricity load for the year and decide when to charge and discharge accordingly.